Nuclei-Software/mbedtls/examples/hmac_demo/README.md

 # README for hmac_demo

+**Note:** This demo only support Nuclei Crypto Engine IP,  not risc-v K extensions.

 ## Introduction

 This directory contains hmac_demo example files.
 This example describles two hmac process and outputs success or not.